neackname/AI-Voice-chat/README.md

 it , it still slow.But i do not have any methods to slove it.But is still brought some benefits that is make the vicuna smaller.<br />
 4.QT to create GUI or find java Spring boot to make web

+### Third commit
-At third commit ,you need to open the llama.cpp server on your work environment and then it can run the code At this, we can commit a .wav on the input_wav , then use the code to create AI .wav on the output_wav
+At third commit ,you need to open the llama.cpp server on your work environment and then it can run the code<br />
+At this, we can commit a .wav on the input_wav , then use the code to create AI .wav on the output_wav